nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Borrow an Item: `borrow`
 Borrow the item that you want for the duration between the start date and end date.

-Format: `borrow i/ITEM_INDEX s/START_DATE e/END_DATE p/BORROWER_NAME`
+Format: `borrow i/ITEM_INDEX q/QUANTITY s/START_DATE e/END_DATE p/BORROWER_NAME`
 * `ITEM_INDEX` should be within one of the index for ItemList.
+* `QUANTITY` should be >= 0.
+Error will be raised if there are insufficient quantity in inventory to borrow.
 * The `START_DATE` and `END_DATE` must be in YYYY-MM-DD format.
 * `END_DATE` must be either the same as `START_DATE` or a later date.
-* Borrower will start borrowing the item at `START_DATE` 00:01 HRS.
-* Borrower will return the item at `END_DATE` 2359 HRS.
+* Borrower will borrow at `START_DATE` 00:01 HRS and return at `END_DATE` 2359 HRS.
-* The next borrower can only borrow after `END_DATE` + 1 day or `START_DATE` - 1 day.
-* A borrower will not be able to borrow if his/her borrow timeframe overlaps with a borrow record in the system.
 * The `BORROWER_NAME` cannot contain punctuations.

 Examples of usage:
 ```
-> borrow i/1 s/2021-03-21 e/2021-03-25 p/John Smith
+> borrow i/1 q/5 s/2022-03-21 e/2022-03-25 p/John Smith
 You have successfully borrowed the following item:
 Name of Item: JBLFlip5
 Name of Borrower: John Smith
 Borrow Duration: 2021-03-21 to 2021-03-23
+Borrow Quantity: 5
 ```

 ```